matsaleh13/fig/doc/coding-standards.md

 ## Error Handling

-- All Fig deployable libraries should be safe to compile with `-fno-exceptions` or equivalent.
+- All Fig deployable libraries should be safe to compile with `-fno-exceptions` or equivalent, where "safe" means std::terminate instead of invalid program state.
 - Don't throw or catch exceptions (unfortunately).
   - This is so that Fig can be used in projects that do not use or explicitly disable exceptions, such as games and embedded applications.
 - Before calling any library function (e.g. `std::`) code that throws exceptions, test for the error conditions first and don't call it.
 - Consider using exception-free implementations of `std::`.
+- Known limitations:
+  - Any call to std:: function that throws will cause std::terminate.
 - Consider wrapper interfaces that throw as an alternate for consumers who prefer it.
-- Consider implementing a `Return<T E>` abstraction as described in [Exceptions vs expected: Let's find a compromise](https://foonathan.net/blog/2017/12/04/exceptions-vs-expected.html).
+- Consider implementing a `Return<T E>` abstraction as described in [Exceptions vs expected: Let's find a compromise](https://foonathan.net/blog/2017/12/04/exceptions-vs-expected.html); also: [Outcome](https://ned14.github.io/outcome/) (NOTE: https://lists.boost.org/boost-announce/2017/06/0510.php)

 ## Object Initialization